 Advancing Carbon Pricing in a Challenging Global Context

 Day 1 of the Forum will help countries to further the design and implementation of their domestic pricing systems.
-These discussions occur against a backdrop of uncertainty in energy markets and global trade which have implications for carbon pricing.
 The agenda will focus on global trends, policy design lessons, interoperable market infrastructure solutions, and responses to emerging Border Carbon Adjustments, and highlight practical analytical tools that support evidence-based decision making.

 WELCOME

-Senior representatives from the World Bank Group and Government of Singapore will welcome participants and set the stage for an interactive exchange of experiences among the growing PMI community.
+Representatives from the World Bank Group (WBG) will welcome participants and set the stage for an interactive exchange of experiences among the growing PMI community.

 A1.
 MIND THE GAPS.
 Understanding the country-level needs: Where are we now and where are the gaps?